Skip to main content

 • Same day, evening and weekend appointments

-• Report, referral and images from the scan are available immediately after the scan on our secure cloud system
+• Report, referral and images from the hysteroscopy are available immediately after the appointment.

 Hysteroscopy explained